Homeless deaths rise 8% in return to pre-pandemic levels

 The increase means the number of deaths has returned to pre-pandemic levels after a drop in 2020.

-It is “too early” to say whether the rise signals the return of an upward trend in deaths that was under way before Covid-19.
+It is “too early” to say whether the rise signals the return of an upward trend in deaths that was under way before Covid-19, however.

 The estimates published by the Office for National Statistics (ONS) show that 26 homeless deaths registered last year involved coronavirus – twice the number in 2020.